National symbols of India

 The Government of India has designated official national symbols that represent the Republic of India.
-These symbols serve as the representation of the identity of the country.
-When India obtained independence from the British Raj on 15 August 1947, the tricolour flag officially became the first national symbol of the Dominion of India.
-The Indian Rupee which was in circulation earlier was adopted as the official legal tender after independence.
-The official state emblem with the motto Satyameva Jayate was adopted later on 30 December 1947.
-The national anthem and song were adopted two days before the Constitution of India was adopted on 26 January 1950.
-After India became a republic following the enactment of the constitution, the national symbols officially came to represent the Republic of India.
-The last to be adopted as a national symbol was the national microbe Lactobacillus delbrueckii in October 2012.
+These symbols serve as the representation of the country's identity.
+When India obtained independence from the British Raj on 15 August 1947, the Tricolour flag officially became the first national symbol of the Dominion of India.
+The Indian rupee, which was in circulation earlier, was adopted as the official legal tender after independence.
+The State Emblem with the motto Satyameva Jayate was adopted later on 30 December 1947.
+The National Anthem and Song were adopted two days before the Constitution of India was adopted on 26 January 1950.
+After India became a republic following the enactment of the Constitution, the national symbols officially came to represent the Republic of India.
+The last to be adopted as a national symbol was the national microbe, Lactobacillus delbrueckii, in October 2012.